SL95: Operation

 In 2007, two trams were involved in an accident and sent to Firema for repair.
 However, the company filed for bankruptcy, and as of October 2010 the trams were still not repaired or returned to Oslo.
 In 2010, Commissioner for Environmental Affairs and Transport Jøran Kallmyr (Progress Party) stated that the SL95 trams were being considered for replacement, at the same time as the much older SL79.
 Problems with the units included excessive noise, excessive amount of time out of order, rust, cracks in the axles, and increased wear to the infrastructure because they weighed too much.
 All except two of the SL95 trams were temporarily grounded on 29 April 2013 when it was discovered that rust had damaged the joints between the articulated sections on several trams.

-From 2012, the trams were equipped with an automatic train protection system, which will allow them to run concurrently with the metro trains on the Kolsås Line.
+From 2012, the trams were equipped with an automatic train protection system, which allowed them to run concurrently with the metro trains on the Kolsås Line.
 Oslo Vognselskap announced in September 2012 that they were preparing a tender to receive bids for new trams, which would replace all SL79 and SL95 units.
 In addition to procuring about seventy new units, Ruter initiated plans to upgrade the tramways for a combined NOK 4 billion.
 Oslo Vognselskap stated that the replacement trams would be about the same size as SL95, but weigh only 40 t, giving less wear on the tracks, and have a floor height of 30 cm.
-Replacements will start in 2020 when the new SL18 trams are first delivered and will be completed by 2024 when all 87 new trams are delivered.
-Older SL79 trams will also be replaced by these new trams.
+Replacements of the trams started in October 2020 when the new SL18 trams were first delivered and were completed by April 2025 when all 87 new trams are delivered.
+Older SL79 trams remained in service until September 2025 but were eventually replaced by the new trams.